-While it may seem counter-intuitive, color and pattern can work well on walls in smaller spaces.
+While it may seem counter-intuitive, color and pattern can work well on walls in smaller spaces, so consider bold wallpaper ideas.
 A wallpaper with a large-scale pattern tends to draw the eye in and had the effect of visually elongating a compact room.

 11. Create a child's bedroom or play area